-Goal #1- The District Will Increase and Expand Basic Educational Services Specifically Aimed to Improve Academic Achievement in Reading /Language Arts, Mathematics, and ELD.
+Goal 1: The District Will Increase and Expand Basic Educational Services Specifically Aimed to Improve Academic Achievement in Reading /Language Arts, Mathematics, and ELD.

-Lost Hills Union School District continues to work on addressing the academic needs of students in ELA, math, and ELD as limited growth has been made and a majority of students are performing below grade level.
+Lost Hills Union School District continues to work on addressing the academic needs of students in ELA, math, and ELD.
+Although growth has been made in most student groups the majority of students are performing below grade level.
 As identified earlier in the Identified Need section of this plan, achievement gaps continue to exist for our unduplicated groups in the areas of ELA and math with English Learners students performing lower when compared to "All" students on the CAASPP Assessment and fall below the state average.
-On the 2020-21 CAASPP, 72.39% of "All" students were below standard.
-ELs had a significant gap, as 94.89% performed below standard.
+On the 2021-22 ELA CAASPP, 60.98% of "All" students were below standard.
+ELs had a significant gap, as 76.75% performed below standard.

-These gaps are similar in math where 86.98% of "All" students were once again below standard on the 2020-21 CAASPP, 97.96% ELs scored below standard.
+These gaps are similar in math where 70.12% of "All" students were once again below standard on the 2021-22 CAASPP, 81.39% ELs scored below standard.